element-hq/ess-helm/README.md

         exposedPort: 8080
       websecure:
         exposedPort: 8443
+    service:
+      spec:
+        externalIPs:
+        - `<external IP returned by the command above>`
 ```

 k3s will apply the file content automatically.
 You can verify it is using your new ports using the command :